Getting Started with slk#

 • a retrieve-&-unpack tool unpackems and

-Currently, there is a low probability that slk archive and other slk commands fail with connection timeouts.
-When this happens, the packems workflows fails as well.
-Therefore, we propose to run packems only to generate tar balls and to run slk archive manually afterwards.
-This would be an example workflow (download links for scripts below the code section):
+Currently, there is a low probability that slk archive and other slk commands fail with connection timeouts or out of memory errors.
+When this happens, parts of the packems workflow may fail – and failure might be overlooked.
+Therefore, we propose to run packems twice: first, to generate tar balls and, second, to archive the tar balls and to generate an index.
+The second run of packems needs sufficient memory being allocated as mentioned in the comments below.
+This would be an example workflow:

 # set some variables for better understanding